rajington/windowsapp/README.md

 When you enable this feature via the menu, Windows.app will reload your config file any time `~/.windowsapp.coffee` or `~/.windowsapp.js` changes.

-If you want to make your config files more modular, you can create the directory `~/.windowsapp` and use `require()` to load files within it.
+If you want to make your config files more modular, put some `.coffee` or `.js` files in `~/.windowsapp/` and load them with `require()` from your main config file.
 Auto-Reload will watch this directory and automatically reload your config file when anything inside it changes.

 Note: if your editor likes to make backup files in the same directory as the files you're editing, you may want to change that first, or it might auto-reload more often than you expect.